-Today we are introducing new author Nahva Tecklu from Stanford University.
-And sharing some tips on successful Freelancing and do it in easy mode, so welcome him to our design crew.
+Today we are introducing Nahva Tecklu, author from Stanford University.
+And sharing important tips on successful Freelancing and do it in easy mode, so welcome him to our design crew.
 With the widespread availability of the Internet, freelancing is easier than ever.
 Whether you’re looking to work part time from home in order to make a little extra cash, or quit your day job to Full-time Freelancer altogether, it’s possible to achieve your goals and turn your freelancing dreams into a reality.Unfortunately, many new freelancers jump into their chosen field without fully understanding what it takes to succeed.
 Whether you’re in the business of writing and photography, or something entirely different, here are a few tips to ensure your success as a freelancer.

 How Freelancing can be Successful – Basic Advice